-Justin McCarthy opens the Galaxy for tional Assembly at Versailles."
-"At first," says Mr. McCarthy, "the idea conveyed to the mind of the unacoustomed visitor (to the theatre in which the Assembly meets) is entirely that of an ordinary theatre during a morning performance.
-He can hardly for a time bring himself to believe that this is a great National Assembly, charged with the regeneration of a crushed and conquered country.
-He seems rather to be 'assisting' at the representation of some comedy."
-After saying that admission to the galleries is not easily obtained, the essayist goes on to remark that "the debates are hot and angry, and earnest enough sometimes to banish from the mind of a spectator any thought of light comedy:" "I was in the House of Commons on the famous night of the debate on Sir Charles Dilke's motion, and I have seen many another stormy scene in the same House, not to speak of some rather noisy discussions in the Capitol at Washington, and scenes in the Palais Bourbon, Paris, when the Imperial Corps Legis-latif sat there, and the historical five were doing the whole work of opposition.
-But I, at least, never heard such vehement, persistent and passionate lamor as in the theatre of Versailles during the sitting of this present Assem-bly.
+Charles Dilke's motion, and bave seen

+House, not to speak of some rather noisy discussions in the Capitol at Washington, and scenes in the Palais Bourbon, Paris, when the Imperial Corps Legislatif sat there, and the historical five were doing the whole work of opposi-tion.
+But I, at least, never heard such vehement, persistent and passionate clamor as in the theatre of Versailles during the sitting of this present Assem-bly.
 The whole 750 odd members seem at times to be yelling with one throat.
 Half are trying to scream down the speaker; half the other moiety are shouting in his defence; the rest are bawling out appeals for silence.
-The orator in the tribune shricks defiance to his enemies, and shakes his fists at them, and bangs the front of his rostrum somewith both hands together. and then some interruption, shriller or nearer than the rest, catches his ear, and he goes off into an episodical altercation with that particular enemy, each 'skirling,' as the Scottish fish-wives would say, at the very top of his voice.
-The President endeavors to restore order by ringing his bell in a manner which would suggest to English ears the notice of a departing train or an approaching muffin man.
-The bell only adds another dreadful sound to the din; until the Assembly has fairly spent itself with rage and roaring, there is no chance of quiet."
+The orator in the tribune shricks defiance to his enemies, and shakes his fists at them, and for the purpose, and after the first of bangs the front of his rostrum sometimes with both hands together. and then some interruption, shriller or nearer than the rest, catches his ear, and he goes off into an episodical alterestion with that particular enemy, each 'skirling,' as the Scottish fish-wives would say, at the very top of his voice.
+The President endeavors to restore order by ring ing his bell in a manner which would suggest to English ears the notice of a departing train or an approaching muffin man.
+The bell only adds another dread-The Charleston Spring Meeting.- ful sound to the din; until the Assembly The preparations for the approaching has fairly spent itself with rage and roar-

-HOTEL ARRIVALS, April 28, 1873.- Wheeler House-J A Brenner, Augusta; Miss F Glover, Miss A Glover, Edgefield; R. H. Meade, Mrs G. W. Farles, Miss A. R. Farles, Miss L. G. Farles, New York; P. H. Smith, Baltimore; Mr. and Mrs Murdock, N C; E E McCrady, Gen J Conner, D T Corbin, J A Gunn, W A Bradley, Charleston; A O Shaffer, Wal-terboro; D S Hart, Charleston; I C Thompson, Kershaw; E C LaDrout, Boston.
+HOTEL ARRIVALS, April 28, 1879 .-Wheeler House-J A Brenner, Augusta; next, are being completed with a degree Miss F Glover, Miss A Glover, Edgeof taste and care which promise the most field; R H Meade, Mrs G W Farlee, Miss A R Farlee, Miss L G Furlee, New York; P H Smith, Baltimore; Mr and Mrs Murdock, N C; E E McCrady, Gen Conner, D'T Corbin, J A Gunn, W A Bradley, Charleston; A C Shaffer, Walterboro; D S Hart, Charleston; I C Thompson, Kershaw; E C LeDrout,

-Columbia Hotel-J M Penney, N C; W J Crosswell, S C; Miss Darby, Va; C M Smith, Wilmington; S C Gilbert, Charleston; M B Lipscomb, wife and two children, Florida; A H Waring, S C; J F Izlar, Orangeburg; G D Fox, Orange-burg; G P Kirkland, Oconee; J T Darby, S C; Miss E McCracken, Thos S Clarke, Ohicago; Mrs H A Weed and niece, N X Greenville; P M McBride, B McBride, Charleston.
+Columbia Hotel-J M Penney, N C; W Charleston; M B Lipscomb, wife and two children, Florida; A H Waring, S C; J H Miller, Augusta; T J Goodwyn, Fort Motte; J O Hoadley and wife, Mrs C H Bingham, Mass; T M Cawton, U S A; J F Izlar, Orangeburg; G D Fox, Orangeburg; GP Kirkland, Oconee; J T Darby, S C; Miss E McCracken, Thos S Clarke Ohicago; Mrs H A Weed and niece, N Y M F Benton and wife, P L Koempel, N Y; G W Thames, Wilmington; Fred D Bush, G & O R R; H P Hammett, Greenville; P M McBride, B McBride,

-Hendrix House-John C Lane.
-Counts, Pomaria; T P Stovall, Ga; M M Padgett, Edgfield; E L Boozer, city; J B McCants, Winnsboro; C B Tyson, Md; J P Gibbs, Charleston; T S Cauth-ren, Miss H H Cathren, Miss N Kirkley, Camden; C Kinsler, Richland.
+Hendrix House-John C Lane, A B Counts, Pomaria; T P Stovall, Ga; M M Padgett, Edgfield; E L Boozer, city; J B McCants, Winnsboro; C B Tyson, Md; J P Gibbs, Charleston; T S Cauth-ren, Miss H H Cathren, Miss N Kirkley, Camden; C Kinsler, Richland.

 LIST OF NEW ADVERTIGEMENTS.
 T. P. Walker-Special Meeting.
 Prof. G. T. Sheldon-Dancing.
-George Symmers-Claret, etc. R. M. Wallace-Bankruptcy Notice.
-Meeting Acacia Lodge.
+George Symmers-Claret, etc. R. M. Wallace-Bankruptoy Notice Meeting Acacia Lodge.

-United States Court, Charleston, April 22.-In the case of Harvey Terry vs. Wm.
-Godfrey, receiver of the Merchants' Bank of South Carolina, at Cheraw, on motion of the defendant's counsel, the decree pro confesso previously made was set aside, and the defendants were allowed to file their answers within two days.
+UNITED STATES COURT, CHARLESTON, April 22.-In the case of Harvey Terry vs. Wm.
+Godfrey, receiver of the Merchants' Bank of South Carolina, at Cheraw, on motion of the defendant's counsel, the decree pro confesto previously made was set aside, and the defendants were allowed to file their answeet within two days.